zkpstandard/wg-plonkish/ABSTRACT.md

 *Public Contact:*  jack@electriccoin.co, daira@jacaranda.org, mary.maller@ethereum.org

 ## Expected deliverables
-The working group will focus on the Plonkish arithmetisation used in the Halo2 proving system.
+The working group will focus on the Plonkish arithmetisation used in the Halo 2 proving system.
 The initial deliverable will be split into two draft specifications:
 - The Plonkish constraint system specification.
 - The optimised Plonkish constraint specification.